-The Department of Psychology is located in Room 334 Tolentine Hall.
+The Department of Psychological and Brain Sciences is located in Room 334 Tolentine Hall.
 The general office number is 610.519.4720.
 (Directions to campus).

 Our programs provide students with a solid foundation for pursuing further study or employment in basic psychological science or in applied areas such as clinical or counseling psychology.
 The undergraduate program is also attractive to students who want a clearer understanding of human behavior as part of a liberal arts and sciences education.